SystemsApproach/tcpcc/design.rst

 which extends the concepts of TCP congestion avoidance to applications that more naturally send packets at a specific rate (e.g., the bitrate produced by a video codec at a given quality level).
 We will see examples of such mechanisms in Chapter 6.
+Interestingly, some video applications that might at first seem like a natural fit for TFRC actually just use TCP; see the discussion of DASH above for example.

 Control-based versus Avoidance-based
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~